KamranAzeem/learn-letsencrypt/README.md

 ## Get Staging certificates using DNS challenge:
-We have seen how we can use Certobot, to obtain both Staging and Production SSL certitificates - from LetsEncrypt - using HTTP challenge.
+We have seen how we can use Certbot, to obtain both Staging and Production SSL certificates - from LetsEncrypt - using HTTP challenge.
 It is time to see how we can use DNS challenge to get wild-card certificates.

 For this demo, I have done the following preparations:
 * Deleted the existing SSL certificates obtained by certbot